space-wizards/docs/src/en/space-station-14/departments/medical/proposals/Virology Reworked.md

 ## Viral Mutations
 Viruses on their own will all start with a benign type symptom, or, the carrier of the virus won't know it exists.
 Over time, viruses will pass between crew naturally through normal work, physical contact, being near each other, and potential medical malpractice with improperly sterilized tools.
 As the viruses transfer between hosts, there would be a variable chance for the virus to mutate based on the volatility rating of the virus (min of about 10% and max of 75%).
-When the virus mutates, it can select from a (hopefully) large list of symptoms and maladies, from literally nothing, to a cough or fever, to a series of more lethal traits like coughing blood, blindness, ecetra.
+When the virus mutates, it can select from a (hopefully) large list of symptoms and maladies, from literally nothing, to a cough or fever, to a series of more lethal traits like coughing blood, blindness, etc.
 The point buy can also remove previous traits the virus had, at a moderate weighting.
 Viral volatility should reroll every time the virus mutates.
 It should be possible for there to be a novel virus that only affects one or three crewmembers before it changes to a different virus based on the original.

 ## Combating Viruses
 Cleanliness will go a long way to preventing viruses from getting out of hand.
 Medical tools, such as syringes will have a high chance to pick up viruses and transfer them between patients if the syringes are not sterilized properly.
-This can be done via a sterilization machine which would need to be added inside of medical for rapid sterelization of tools (reccomend to have science make this), alternatively you can use liquid soaps or space cleaners to attempt to clean syringes and other objects, but with a much reduced speed.
+This can be done via a sterelization machine which would need to be added inside of medical for rapid sterelization of tools (reccomend to have science make this), alternatively you can use liquid soaps or space cleaners to attempt to clean syringes and other objects, but with a much reduced speed.

 Solid soaps can be used to treat items using the same clean evidence system that is uses to wipe DNA from objects.
 Solid soaps will not collect viruses unless otherwise specified by certain virus characteristics.